-David Marble SCC-BB211 972.516.5051
+David Marble SCC-BB211 .972.516.5051

-Michael McConachie CPC-B219 972.548.6513
+Michael McConachie .
+CPC-B219 .972.548.6513

-Kim Parker PRC-U113 972.377.1087

-Keyona McClellan.....
-SCC-G146......
-972.516.5069
+Meredith Martin .PRC-F167 .972.377.1025

+Academic Advis or:

+Keyona McClellan .
+SCC-G146 .972.516.5069

 An Associate of Arts degree with an emphasis in Government is a stepping-stone to a liberal arts education.
 The second step is a bachelor's degree from a college or university.
 The Government Program features introductory courses in political science and American and Texas politics.
 The courses emphasize contemporary political analysis, critical thinking, and hands-on experiential learning exercises.